sakibmd/PHP-Projects/README.md

 It's a simple PHP crud project.
 Few months ago i made this project.
-It's a simple Student Management System Project.
+It's a Student Management System Project.
 Here, i try to implement admin & editor panel.
 Also i apply INPUT SANITIZATION.
 I try to do efficient code in this project.